 Background and history.

 Not much information is available to explain the origin of this "national" holiday celebrating America's favorite hot beverage.
-While the first of October is cited by some as International Coffee Day, implying the U.S. created its own version of the global holiday, the National Coffee Association (NCA), calls the day an "internet holiday," which means it likely spawned from the hundreds of food-and-drink associated celebration days created by an assortment of random individuals, PR firms and brands.
+While the first of October is cited by some as International Coffee Day, implying the U.S. created its own version of the global holiday, the National Coffee Association (NCA), calls the day an "internet holiday," which means it likely spawned from the hundreds of food-and-drink associated celebration day

 3 ways to celebrate the breakfast bean at work.